broadinstitute/depmap_omics/README.md

 ## File structure

-there is for now 3 computation pipeline for depmap omics:
+There is for now 3 computation pipeline for depmap omics:
-- expression
+- Expression
-- mutations
+- Mutations
-- copy number
+- Copy number

-each:
+Each:
 - is contained in an jupyter notebook file
 - gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
 - updates the sample TSVs on Terra with path to the files,
 - compute the results for each samples by running workflows,
 - download the results, post process them with additional local functions and QC them.
-- Uploads them to taiga.
+- uploads them to taiga.

-__data/__ contains important information used for processing
+__data/__ Contains important information used for processing

-__src__ contains the location of function files
+__src__ Contains the location of function files

-__\*\_pipeline__ contains some of the pipeline's workflows' wdl files and script files used by these workflows
+__\*\_pipeline__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows

-__ccle_tasks__ contains a notebook for each of the different additional processing that the CCLE team has to perform
+__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform

-__legacy__ contains the previous R markdown files that were used as templates for the previous pipeline's post-processing
+__legacy__ Contains the previous R markdown files that were used as templates for the previous pipeline's post-processing

-__readmes__ contains some of the depmap readmes
+__readmes__ Contains some of the depmap readmes

-__temp__ contains the temp file that can get removed after processing (should be empty)
+__temp__ Contains the temp file that can get removed after processing (should be empty)

-__documentation__ contains some additional files for documenting the pipelines
+__documentation__ Contains some additional files for documenting the pipelines

 # CCLE Pipelines inner workings: